-When it comes to flying within Australia, it is essential to book all domestic flights in Australia at least 2 or 3 months before the desired departure time.
+When it comes to flying within Australia, booking all domestic flights in Australia at least 2 or 3 months before the desired departure time is essential.
 This is the only way to secure cheap flights.
 In Australia, there are no last-minute deals for internal flights.
-The earlier you start searching online the better if you want to grab the cheapest rates for domestic flights.
+The earlier you start searching online, the better if you want to grab the cheapest rates for domestic flights.

-Moreover, if you plan to travel during peak seasons like Christmas, Easter or on public holidays and school holidays in Australia you shall start your research at least 3-4 months ahead to be able to secure the cheapest domestic flights in Australia.
+Moreover, plan to travel during peak seasons like Christmas, Easter, public holidays, and school holidays in Australia.
+You shall start researching at least 3-4 months to secure Australia’s cheapest domestic flights.

 When to plan and book domestic flights within Australia

-Booking domestic flights in Australia should belong to your Frame Australia Itinerary.
-What I mean with this is that, after purchasing your flight ticket to Australia, the next step is booking all your internal flights and make all arrangement that covers all trip segments of your holiday.
+Booking domestic flights in Australia should be part of your Frame Australia itinerary.
+What I mean by this is that after purchasing your flight ticket to Australia, the next step is booking all your internal flights and making arrangements that cover all trip segments of your holiday.

-Getting around the country can be expensive if you are not planning carefully, so booking flights in advance is key for saving money on transportation in Australia.
+Getting around the Australian country can be expensive if you are not planning carefully, so booking flights in advance is critical for saving money on transportation in Australia.

-Sales and domestic flights deals are communicated by all Australian airlines 2-3 month ahead of departure dates and are shown on all flight comparison sites.
+Sales and domestic flight deals are communicated by all Australian airlines 2-3 months ahead of departure dates and are shown on all flight comparison sites.
 Good research is crucial if you want to snap a deal.
-Use good comparison travel websites to keep track of all domestic flights offered in real-time and pick the ones that suit your budget and your itinerary
+Use good comparison travel websites to keep track of all domestic flights offered in real-time and pick the ones that suit your budget and your itinerary.

 When is the right time to book flights in Australia?

-I have made lots of experience with that and established that 2-3 months is a good time to allow you to fly cheaply.
-However for school and public holidays like Christmas, Easter Time, Anzac Day, New Year’s Eve etc you need to plan much longer in advance.
-If you plan to travel to Australia between December and end of January you must book at least 4-5 months ahead if you want to grab a deal.
+If you plan to travel to Australia between December and the end of January, you must book at least 4-5 months ahead to grab a deal.
 The price of flights will increase the closer you book to the planned flight dates.
-I recommend starting your flight search online at least 3 months ahead.
+I recommend starting your flight search online at least three months ahead.
 Early-bird bookings can save you up to 50% of the flight rate.

 Setting alerts for cheap domestic flights

-Another great way to get notified about deals on cheap domestic flights within Australia is to subscribe to Australian airlines newsletters.
-Qantas and Virgin Australia are the major airlines’ companies.
-This allows you to receive weekly updates about flight deals and also be informed about flight sales.
-Cheap flights are booked out very quickly, so the earlier you book the better rate you get.
+Another great way to get notified about deals on cheap domestic flights within Australia is to subscribe to Australian Airlines newsletters.
+Qantas and Virgin Australia are the major airline companies.
+This lets you receive weekly updates about flight deals and be informed about flight sales.
+Cheap flights are booked out very quickly, so the earlier you book, the better rate you get.

 How to find cheap Australia domestic flights

-When it comes to finding good deals for domestic flights there are a few flight comparison sites that can help you online.
-Here below you find my favourite sites:
+When finding good deals for domestic flights, a few flight comparison sites can help you online.
+Here below, you see my favourite places:

 - Wotif

-is a very popular site in Australia used by locals.
-It is one of the most reliable sites that delivers real-time search results for flights throughout the country, for cheap domestic flights in Australia.
-On the Wotif site, you can also search for flight and hotel packages too. - Virgin Australia
+It is one of the most reliable sites that delivers real-time search results for flights nationwide, for cheap domestic flights in Australia.
+On the Wotif site, you can also search for flight and hotel packages. - Virgin Australia

-You can also check out Virgin Australia, they have a dedicated flight special Page where you can browse through all current domestic as well as international deals or you can also check their Thursday Happy Hour Page.
+You can also check out Virgin Australia.
+They have a dedicated flight particular Page where you can browse through all current domestic and international deals or check their Thursday Happy Hour Page.

-If you plan to book 6 or more internal flight legs, then you can consider purchasing an Australia air pass like the Qantas Walkabout Pass.
+If you book six or more internal flight legs, you can consider purchasing an Australia air pass like the Qantas Walkabout Pass.

 Jetstar is the most popular low-cost airline in Australia that belongs to the Qantas Group.
 They have weekly special deals called Friday Frenzy worth checking out.